Top Rated Under-Desk Office Treadmill Bases

 - Light duty

 The first step in selecting the best treadmill base for you is to determine your duty cycle requirements.
-As a good rule of thumb, the heavier a treadmill is, the longer it will last.
+As a good rule of thumb, the heavier an office treadmill is, the longer it will last.
 Heavier duty units will also generally have more upgrades, such as quieter components.
 While they’ll consume slightly more power than lighter duty walking treadmills, they’ll perform better than running treadmills, and all of the units reviewed here have a reasonable, if not negligible, operating cost.

 For multi-user workstations that will be shared by two or more individuals, it’s always a good idea to go with a heavier duty unit simply because these tend to get more miles on them, and the higher reliability of the heavy duty units will result in lower operating cost per year (i.e. fewer service calls or replacements).